 Alcazar de Segovia

-The Alcazar of Segovia looks like a fairytale castle on top of a hill.
-Before you arrive you find green gardens and very well maintained.
-On the right you have great views and you can see the Church of Vera Cruz and Zamarramala.
-At the end of the gardens reachs the Alcazar, where you can see the moat with drawbridge.
+You will have great views on the right and see the Church of Vera Cruz and Zamarramala.
+Finally, the end of the gardens reaches the Alcazar, where you can see the moat with a drawbridge.

-In order to enter the castle you have to pay a ticket, depending on which you want to visit you can spend 2, 5,50 or 7.50 euros.
+To enter the castle, you have to pay for a ticket, depending on where you want to visit you can spend 2, 5.50 or 7.50 euros.

 Flying in Globe in Segovia

-One of the activities that I have pending in Segovia is to climb a balloon and see the city from the heights.
+One of the activities I have pending in Segovia is flying a balloon and seeing the city from the heights.
 It has to be a marvel and an unforgettable experience.

 However, to do the balloon ride through the sky of Segovia, you have to make the reservation more than two days in advance.